-At Oakfield students are able to explore and appreciate drama and dance through a range of experiences, which assist in developing communication, confidence, self-esteem and problem solving and thinking skills.
+At Oakfield students are able to explore and appreciate drama through a range of experiences, which assist in developing communication, confidence, self-esteem and problem solving and thinking skills.

-In Key Stage 3 students follow the National Curriculum for English and P. E in drama and dance, which focusses on performing, creating and reflecting.
+In Key Stage 3 students follow the National Curriculum for English and P. E in drama, which focusses on performing, creating and reflecting.

-We offer learners many opportunities to get involved with drama and dance at Oakfield including school shows, workshops and performances.
+We offer learners many opportunities to get involved with drama at Oakfield including school shows, workshops and performances.

 Drama at KS3

 At Oakfield we follow the National Curriculum for English (Drama) and P.E (Dance) at KS3, where pupils develop knowledge and skills through performing, creating and reflecting.

 Pupils improve their skills and knowledge in vocal and movement skills (drama) and physical and interpretative skills (dance), through solo and ensemble work.
 Pupils explore a range of topics in KS3 that allow pupils to learn and understand the historical, biographical and cultural aspects of the performing arts.

 Topics studied in Y7 include; Toys, Mulan, Jabberwocky, Heroes and Villains, and Still Life at the Penguin Café.

 In Y8 topics include; Skellig, Bollywood, Guernica, Harry Potter, and The Curious Incident of the Dog in the Night Time.

 In Y9 topics include; Hansel and Gretel, Ghost Dances, Parkour, The Hurricane and Blood Brothers.

 Drama at KS4

 In KS4 students study BTEC Entry Level 3 Award - L1 Diploma in Performing Arts.
 Students explore units that look into the three main areas of the arts including Drama, Dance and Music.

 Students have been able to explore into the arts whilst on this course through being part of and watching performances, workshops, tours and exhibitions.
 Students have performed at the ‘Wigan Disability Arts Festival’, The Lowry and Fred Longworth High School.
 The students have also had workshops at Oakfield with the English National Ballet, UCLAN and the Royal Exchange Theatre which included a tour.
 Students have been to the Lowry Art Gallery to explore a range of exhibitions including the ‘Children’s TV Exhibition’ and Akram Khan’s ‘One Side to the Other’.